 Mutual funds are a type of pooled investment vehicle.
 Shareholders of a mutual fund invest their money by purchasing shares of the fund.
 The money that they pay for the shares is pooled together and invested in a portfolio of securities, such as stocks, bonds, or money market instruments.
 Mutual funds are professionally managed and operated by money managers, who maintain the portfolio in accordance with the fund's investments objectives as stated in the prospectus.

 Mutual funds, money market funds, and Exchange Traded Funds are sold by prospectus.
 Please consider the investment objectives, risks, charges and expenses carefully before investing.
-The prospectus, which contains this and other information, can be obtained by calling your HSBC Securities (USA) Inc. Financial Professional or call 866.586.4722 or collect 847.876.1574.
+The prospectus, which contains this and other information, can be obtained by calling your HSBC Securities (USA) Inc. Financial Professional or call 866.586.4722 or for International clients call collect 847.876.1574.
 Read it carefully before you invest.

 An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation (FDIC) or any other government agency.
 Although a money market fund seeks to preserve the value of your investment at $1.00 per share, it is possible to lose money by investing in a money market fund.

 Popular investment disciplines which can involve mutual funds include:

 - Asset allocation1: a disciplined approach to long-term investing, designed to seek consistent exposure to markets.
 This approach does not guarantee a profit or protect against a loss.
 It also cannot eliminate the risk of fluctuating prices and uncertain returns.
 However, it may be used in an effort to manage risk and enhance returns.